Amending the Law of Addiction

-The second complacency factor working against us is a strong, natural desire to want to believe that we've been fully cured, that we can now handle "just one" or "just once."
+A powerful complacency factor working against long-term healing is the natural desire to believe that we’re fully cured — that we can now handle "just one" or "just once."
+That belief is how many begin rewriting the Law of Addiction.

-But just one puff, dip or chew and "do not pass go, do not collect $200."
-Go directly to the addict's prison and surrender your freedom.
+And once nicotine is back in your bloodstream — one puff, hit, pouch, dip, or chew — it’s "do not pass go, do not collect $200."
+Go directly (or indirectly) to the addict’s prison and surrender your freedom.

 It isn't that we don't believe the Law of Addiction.
 It's probably more a matter of growing to believe that we're the exception to it.
 We convince ourselves that we're stronger, smarter, or wiser than all addicts who came before us.